alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 The default target project is the upstream repository, but you can choose to compare across any of its forks.

 :::{image} user_guide/gitlab_new_merge_request.png
-:alt: New GitLab merge request
+:alt: New Gitea merge request
 :align: center
 :::